Here’s a great addition to your outdoor space. Why not turn an ordinary wine barrel into both a functional and decorative outdoor sink?

-Wine, whiskey and brandy are stored in oak barrels to both age the contents and to add flavours that are absorbed from the oak staves.
+Wine, whiskey and brandy are stored in oak barrels to both ages the contents and add flavours that are absorbed from the oak staves.
 After a period of use, the surface has given all the tannins and flavinoids it can, and the staves need shaving back to fresh wood.

 But stave shaving can only be done a couple of times before the barrels have given all there is to give.
 That’s the time you see them offered for sale.
 Amazon is a good place to find used wine barrels.

 Granted that you already have used wine barrels, you can now start the conversion.
-You can use a variety of sinks and fittings that suit your budget and the look you desire.
+You can use a variety of sinks and fittings that suit your budget and the look you desire for your wine barrel outdoor sink.

 You’ll need these materials: